sakshidgoel/RideShare-Application/README.md

 ## Assignment_1

 In this portion of the development, our main focus is on completing the backend processing of _RideShare_ using REST APIs on the AWS instance, using Flask.
 When creating items on the AWS instance, we will be storing it in an SQLite database, using SQLAlchemy.
+We must deploy the flask application on an application server like gunicorn which runs on top of a web server like nginx using wsgi.

 ### Deliverables
   + At the end of our development, our application should be able to: